Trump Administration Wants To Let Insurers Offer Plans With Fewer Benefits

 Under the Affordable Care Act, or Obamacare, short-term plans can last up to three months.
 But the Trump administration wants to extend that time limit to a year, or more.

-"In 2008, one of the important policy motivators for what ultimately became the ACA was protecting people from so-called mini-med plans that provided coverage in name only," says Rodney Whitlock, a healthcare consultant with ML Strategies who worked as a Republican staffer on the Senate Finance Committee when the Affordable Care Act was written.
+"In 2008, one of the important policy motivators for what ultimately became the ACA was protecting people from so-called mini-med plans that provided coverage in name only," says Rodney Whitlock, a health care consultant with ML Strategies who worked as a Republican staffer on the Senate Finance Committee when the Affordable Care Act was written.
 "But in a world without the individual mandate, short-term health plans make perfect sense.
 Now people who have no utilization can go out and buy coverage with no benefits."

-Short-term plans don't have to include the minimum essential health benefits – such as mental health care or prescription coverage – that have to be included in an ACA compliant policy.
+Short-term plans don't have to include the minimum essential health benefits — such as mental health care or prescription coverage — that have to be included in an ACA-compliant policy.
 And insurance companies can refuse to offer coverage to someone with a pre-existing medical condition, or charge people more money if they're likely to need more care.

-"The expansion of short-term health insurance plans is part of a strategy to create a parallel insurance market that does not comply with the ACA's rules," said Larry Levitt, senior vice president of the Kaiser Family Foundation, on Twitter.
+"The expansion of short-term health insurance plans is part of a strategy to create a parallel insurance market that does not comply with the ACA's rules," Larry Levitt, senior vice president of the Kaiser Family Foundation, said on Twitter.

-The Affordable Care Act requires insurance companies to offer 10 "essential health benefits" including such things as maternity coverage and mental health care.
+The Affordable Care Act requires insurance companies to offer 10 "essential health benefits," including such things as maternity coverage and mental health care.
 It also requires insurance companies to cover anyone who wants to buy a policy and charge the same premium to everyone in a community.

 The goal was to ensure that everyone has access to quality health coverage without discriminating against those who have pre-existing medical conditions.